 Why should I choose you?: Oh geez, that is on you not me.
 You have chosen to come to my site and read this far so I guess there is something about me, my style and my work that you like.
 Talk to me if there is something else you need to understand.
 Oh and if you haven’t noticed, I have awards against a very high proportion of my work which proves that I help make projects shine.

-Will you be doing free demo work for me?: unless you happen to be James Cameron and we are talking about Avatar II, absofuckinglutely fuckingnot should about cover it.
-I have a huge discography of my own material as well as public work and my Mix Walkthrough series.
+Will you be doing free demo work for me?: I have a huge discography of my own material as well as public work and my Mix Walkthrough series.
 There should be plenty in there to help you see what I can do.
 Oh and without trying to sound arrogant, did you see the awards I have?
 They prove that I can bring it if you let me.
 You are always welcome to show me your material and ask if I think I can help.
 I will be honest about probable outcomes.

-How & when do I pay you?: All work will require 50-100% Deposit before I do any work (including discussing plans to solve technical issues).
-Full payment before final work is delivered.
-Sounds Jason Statham but I have had too many sit there and suck my brain only to ghost.
-If you want me to do this work then I need you to do your half.
-Payment will be Pay Pal unless you want to use an intermediary like Upwork or Fiverr – remember there may be extra fees to cover theirs.
+How & when do I pay you?: All work will require payment before I do any work (including discussing plans to solve technical issues).
+Payment will be Pay Pal unless you want to use an intermediary like AirGigs or Upwork – remember there may be extra fees to cover theirs.

-What about Revisions: Revisions are a fact of life but must be kept to a minimum.
-I will commonly be ok with one to two (1-2) clear & simple revisions but if you want to keep coming back to add work, esp after the work is approved, we will not get on well.
-I have quoted based on your Brief and tried to make my price attractive to you so cannot allow for endless revisions as you try to work out what you wanted.
-If I start to sniff that this could be a thing early in a job I will try to clarify asap (or walk).
-If you start opening up the scope of the work without discussion, I will switch to an open-ended pricing model which will be you buying a block of time at a set rate.
-That is ok but not the nicest way for either of us.
+What about Revisions: Revisions are a fact of life but must be kept reasonable.
+I will commonly be ok with one to two (1-2) clear & simple revisions.
+While I want every project to go super-well, I have quoted based on your Brief + Conversation and made my price attractive.
+This doesn’t allow for endless reworking.
+If you want a let’s see what will happen if we do this approach, we can switch to an open-ended pricing model which will be you buying a block of time at a set rate.

 How to Get The Best From Me & Your Job